SkyeLoft/HTMLBattlepass/README.md

 ## Quick setup

-1. Edit assets/ with your images and update mainifest.json to set prices and rewards.
+1. Edit assets/ with your images and update manifest.json to set prices and rewards.
 2. Change the copy to name the joke, the target, or keep it anonymous.
-3. Deploy index.html to a static host and share the link with the intended victims.
+3. Deploy the pages to a static host and share the link with the intended victims.
-4. Optional: add smug sound effects, a dramatic modal for the “final reveal,” or a faux achievement system.

-## Customization ideas
+## Customisation ideas

 - Make unlock costs painfully slow so people have to grind like it’s a bad mobile game.
 - Add absurd achievements (e.g., "Clicked 100 times for no reason") and mock congratulatory copy.
 - Lazy-load the top-tier photos and reveal them with a dramatic, mock-epic animation.
-- Add a tiny leaderboard stored locally — let the prank become competitive.
+- Add a tiny leaderboard with fake users — let the prank become competitive.

 ## Implementation notes